Cosmos-it/guide-to-develop-on-dragonchain/README.md

 This document is for developers and enterprises who are:

-* Interested in Dragonchain Platform
+* Interested in Hybrid Blockchains
-* Looking to write Smart Contracts
+* Looking to write Upgradeable Smart Contracts

 ### Design

-* Flexibility: Developers can create smart contracts as docker containers with the ability to update and delete after deployment.
+* Flexibility: Developers can create smart contracts as docker containers with the ability to update and delete them even after deployment.
-* Simplicity: Dragonchain has SDKs in Python and Nodejs to help users interact with their chains.
+* Simplicity: Dragonchain has official SDKs in Python, NodeJS, Golang and a community SDK in C# helping users interact with their chains.

-### Basic Requirements
+### Prerequisites

-* Must have a Dragonchain [Console account](https://account.dragonchain.com)
+1) Register for a Dragonchain [Console account](https://account.dragonchain.com)
-* Must download Dragonchain SDK of your choice: [Python](https://github.com/dragonchain-inc/dragonchain-sdk-python) or [Node.js](https://github.com/dragonchain-inc/dragonchain-sdk-node) SDK
+2) Download a Dragonchain SDK of your choice: [Python](https://github.com/dragonchain-inc/dragonchain-sdk-python) or [Node.js](https://github.com/dragonchain-inc/dragonchain-sdk-node) _(more coming soon...)_

 ### Smart Contract